Jennifer Garner and Daughter Violet Had to Be Rescued After Getting Lost Kayaking in Sweden

 According to the network, Camping follows a married couple on “a meticulously planned outdoor trip” that’s “derailed by uninvited guests and forces of nature, turning the weekend into a test of marriage and friendships.”

-The show, which is an adaptation of a British series by the same name, was created by Lena Dunham and Jenni Konner and will air in 2019.
+The show, which is an adaptation of a British series by the same name, was created by Lena Dunham and Jenni Konner and will premiere on Oct.
+14.

+RELATED VIDEO: Jennifer Garner and Kids Visit Ben Affleck in Hawaii for Easter Weekend

 Garner plays wife Kathryn alongside her TV husband Walt, played by David Tennant.